abdul-abdi/karibu/README.md

 ## 📋 Overview

-Karibu is an all-in-one platform for blockchain developers to build, analyze, deploy, and interact with smart contracts on the Hedera Testnet.
+Karibu is an all-in-one platform for blockchain developers to build, analyze, deploy, and interact with smart contracts on EVM-compatible testnets.
 Our platform streamlines the development process with zero setup required - no wallet configuration needed.
-Karibu combines powerful development tools with an integrated AI assistant to guide you through the blockchain development journey.
+Karibu combines powerful development tools with an integrated AI assistant to help you write secure and efficient code.

-## 🔑 Key Features
+## �� Key Features

 - 🔍 **Smart Contract Analysis** - Instantly analyze Solidity code for insights and security considerations
-- 🚀 **One-Click Deployment** - Deploy to Hedera Testnet without wallet configuration or manual gas settings
+- 🚀 **One-Click Deployment** - Deploy to EVM testnets without wallet configuration or manual gas settings
 - 🔒 **Security-First Approach** - Automated security checks and best practice suggestions
 - ⚡ **Universal Contract Interaction** - Dynamically interact with any contract type using intelligent interface detection
 - 🔮 **Advanced ABI Discovery** - Accurate function detection through bytecode analysis for any smart contract
 - 📊 **Live State Visualization** - Real-time view of contract state variables and storage
 - 📚 **Learning Resources** - Comprehensive guides on smart contract development
-- 🧠 **AI Assistant** - Get instant answers about blockchain concepts, Solidity, and Hedera
+- 🧠 **AI Assistant** - Get instant answers about blockchain concepts, Solidity, and EVM development
 - 🔌 **No External Dependencies** - Everything runs in-browser with no wallet requirements
 - 📂 **Multi-File IDE** - Develop complex contract systems with multiple files and dependencies
 - 📦 **External Library Support** - Seamless integration with popular libraries like OpenZeppelin